jpallen/filter-json/README.md

     $ cat log.json | filter-json -f "user.name == 'john' and logLevel > 2"

-The argument to `-f` can be any valid coffeescript and each JSON line is displayed if it evaluates to a truthy javascript condition.
+The argument to `-f` can be any valid coffeescript expression.
+A JSON line is allowed through if this expression evaluates to a truthy javascript value.
 Multiple `-f` arguments may be given in which case the JSON must match _all_ of them.
 All properties of the JSON object are exposed to this expression.

 Output Format
 -------------

-By default filter-json will return pretty-printed JSON of all the records that are filtered through.
+By default `filter-json` will return pretty-printed JSON of all the records that are filtered through.

-    $ cat log.json | filter-json -t --select "user.name, user.age"
+    $ cat log.json | filter-json --select "user.name, user.age"
     {
         "user" : {
             "age" : 32,